sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 - Immediate blocking of malicious bots by User Agent (e.g., MJ12bot, SemrushBot, DotBot by default) with customizable settings and logging.
 - Configurable rate limiting for verified excluded bots (default: 100 requests per minute), with logging for bots exceeding this limit.
 - High Traffic Excluded Bots Log to track verified bots with excessive requests, including IP, User Agent, and timestamp.
-- Admin panel to configure maximum requests, time window, excluded bots, trusted bot IP ranges, blocked bots (User Agents), blocks before ban, ban duration, and high traffic bot limits.
+- Admin panel to configure maximum requests, time window, excluded bots, trusted bot IP ranges, blocked bots (User Agents), blocks before ban, ban duration, high traffic bot limits, and log expiration (days).
 - Automatic removal of duplicate IP ranges in the **Bot IP Ranges** field on save, keeping the first occurrence.
 - Support for Cloudflare real IP detection using `CF-Connecting-IP` and `X-Forwarded-For` headers.
 - Excludes static assets (CSS, JS, images, fonts, etc.) from rate limiting to optimize performance.
-- Logs blocked IPs, banned IPs, and high traffic bots with IP, User Agent, and timestamps using the WordPress timezone, viewable in the admin panel with options to clear logs.
+- Logs blocked IPs, banned IPs, and high traffic bots with IP, User Agent, and timestamps using the WordPress timezone, viewable in the admin panel with options to clear logs and auto-refresh every 30 seconds.
+- Daily bar charts for Blocked IPs, Banned IPs, and High Traffic Bots displayed above the logs in the admin panel for visual statistics.
+- Automatic log expiration (Blocked IPs, Banned IPs, High Traffic Bots) after a configurable number of days (default: 5 days), with hourly cleanup via WordPress Scheduler.
 - All error messages and logs prefixed with "Anti Browser DDoS Protection: " for clarity.
 - Donate link in the admin panel to support the project.
-- Automatic cleanup of transients, blocked IPs, banned IPs, high traffic bots, blocked bots, and bot IP ranges on plugin deactivation to prevent database bloat.
+- Automatic cleanup of transients, blocked IPs, banned IPs, high traffic bots, blocked bots, bot IP ranges, and log expiration settings on plugin deactivation to prevent database bloat.

-Ideal for WordPress sites seeking enhanced security against automated attacks, with seamless integration for Cloudflare users and advanced bot management.
+Ideal for WordPress sites seeking enhanced security against automated attacks, with seamless integration for Cloudflare users, advanced bot management, efficient log management, and visual charts for statistics.

 == Installation ==
 1. Upload the `anti-ddos-protection` folder to the `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.